top of page

 in the Aftermath of Hurricane Helene

-In the wake of Hurricane Helene, communities in Western North Carolina are grappling with widespread devastation, including long term water outages, water contamination, and limited access to essential services.
-Among the most vulnerable in these circumstances are infants and young children who rely on safe, appropriate feeding for their survival and well-being.
-The NCBfC SAFE Team (North Carolina Breastfeeding Coalition Support and Advocacy for Infant Feeding Emergencies Team) is actively working in this region to provide critical infant feeding support, guided by the expertise of Infant Feeding Specialists.
+In the wake of Hurricane Helene, communities in Western North Carolina grappled with widespread devastation, including long term water outages, water contamination, and limited access to essential services.
+Among the most vulnerable in these circumstances were infants and young children who relied on safe, appropriate feeding for their survival and well-being.
+The NCBfC SAFE Team (North Carolina Breastfeeding Coalition Support and Advocacy for Infant Feeding Emergencies Team) actively worked in this region to provide critical infant feeding support, guided by the expertise of Infant Feeding Specialists.

-The NCBfC SAFE Team is working tirelessly to ensure that families in Western North Carolina have access to the tools they need to safely feed their infants in the wake of Hurricane Helene.
+The NCBfC SAFE Team continues to work to ensure that families in North Carolina have access to the tools they need to safely feed their infants in the wake of a crisis or emergency.

 You can help!